heMinger/SSC/summary/reviews.md

 *[8] infers the dense 3D voxelized semantic scene with monocular images.
 However, simply fusing multi-camera results with cross-camera post-processing will lead to low performance [29](BEVFormer).*

+*MonoScene [8] is the first work to reconstruct outdoor scenes using only RGB inputs.
+TPVFormer [22] further generalizes it to multi-camera 3D semantic occupancy prediction.
+However, its lack of dense supervision results in sparse occupancy prediction. *

 # Tri-perspective view for vision-based 3d semantic occupancy prediction 2023

 ## OccFormer